 Section II, below, gives an overview of vehicle replacement.
 Sections III-IV present in some detail discussions of various factors directly involved in the replacement process as well as other elements of the total operation which affect replacement decisions.
-Suggestions, recapitulated in Section V, are made for possible improvements in several areas; some of them would require kinds of data not generally collected today, a point taken up more explicitly in Appendix B.
+Suggestions, recapitulated in Section V, are made for possible improvements in several areas.